rpiprint/kindred-orig-KindredPrints-Android/README.md

 import com.kindred.kindredprints_android_sdk.KLOCPhoto;
 import com.kindred.kindredprints_android_sdk.KindredOrderFlowActivity;
    ```
-5. Create a method to handle the button click and insert this code into it:
+5. Create a method to handle the button click and insert this code into it.
+Make sure update this line with your test Kindred App ID (you can grab one by signing up [here](http://sdk.kindredprints.com/signup/).)
    ```java
     KindredOrderFlow orderFlow  = new KindredOrderFlow(this, KINDRED_APP_KEY);